lencemajzovska/ai-chatbot-viola/README.md

 # Viola – AI chatbot

-An AI chatbot that answers questions about Swedish social insurance benefits provided by **Försäkringskassan (The Swedish Social Insurance Agency).**
+A chatbot that answers questions about Swedish social insurance benefits provided by **Försäkringskassan (The Swedish Social Insurance Agency).**
 The solution is built using **Retrieval-Augmented Generation (RAG)** and **Google Gemini** with a web interface developed in **Streamlit.**

 ---